 Background information

-formally contracted Dynasoft Business Solutions Ltd
+Commission for University Education formally contracted Dynasoft Business Solutions Ltd

-to undertake the implementation of i
+to undertake the implementation of integrated management information system

 solution to support the core business operations of the board.

 Conceptual design and solution modeling was conducted by Dynasoft consulting team to depict the proposed design to meet the key user requirements that had been captured and documented in the functional requirements document.
 The FRD document, signed off by both CUE and Dynasoft, thus served as the input reference document for the system design phase.